-DELIVERY MODE(S): Lecture, Moodle Assisted
+DELIVERY MODE(S): Onsite with some Hybrid Delivery, Zoom Lecture, D2L Assisted

 COURSE OBJECTIVES: Common practice functional harmony is the focus of study in this course.
 The study of melody, diatonic and chromatic harmony and modulation as related to analysis and composition will be explored.
 Students will develop and hone their understanding of chord structure, harmonic writing and analysis skills in Western classical harmony.
 They will also be introduced to popular (jazz) chord symbols and will be able to broaden their understanding of contemporary idioms.
 Topics of learning are inclusive of: